openSUSE/dbxincluder/doc/usage.rst

 Installation
 ============

-There are no requirements other than setuptools for automatic installation and lxml for XML parsing and output.
+dbxincluder depends on setuptools for automatic installation, docopt for option processing, lxml for XML processing and urllib3 to load XInclude targets.

 Simply run